PKUFlyingPig/cs-self-learning/docs/CS学习规划.en.md

 #### Introductory Course

 There is a fundamental difference between “working” code and high-quality industrial code.
-Therefore, I highly recommend lower-level students to take [MIT 6.031: Software Construction](软件工程/6031.md).
+Therefore, I highly recommend senior students to take [MIT 6.031: Software Construction](软件工程/6031.md).
 Based on Java, this course teaches how to write high-quality code that is **bug-resistant, clear, and easy to maintain and modify** with rich and detailed reading materials and well-designed programming exercises.
 From macro data structure design to minor details like how to write comments, following these details and experiences summarized by predecessors can greatly benefit your future programming career.

 #### Professional Course

 Of course, if you want to systematically take a software engineering course, I recommend UC Berkeley’s [UCB CS169: Software Engineering](软件工程/CS169.md).
-However, unlike most schools’ software engineering courses, including yours, this course does not involve the traditional **design and document** model that emphasizes various class diagrams, flowcharts, and document design.
+However, unlike most software engineering courses, this course does not involve the traditional **design and document** model that emphasizes various class diagrams, flowcharts, and document design.
 Instead, it adopts the **Agile Development** model, which has become popular in recent years, featuring small team rapid iterations and the **Software as a Service** model using cloud platforms.

-### Architecture
+### Computer Architecture

 #### Introductory Course